|

 Aunt Nancy Jones was born in Burke County, NC

-near Magnolia her entire life.
-She served as a midwife for many
+and lived near Magnolia her entire life.
+She served as a midwife for many years.

 Photograph taken June 13, 1905 by Charles Gilliam,